Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/transfer.md

 - `-r,--ref-block` _TEXT_ - set the reference block num or block id used for TAPOS (Transaction as Proof-of-Stake)
 - `--use-old-rpc` - use old RPC push_transaction, rather than new RPC send_transaction
 - `-p,--permission` _TEXT_ ... - An account and permission level to authorize, as in 'account@permission' (defaults to 'sender@active')
-- `--max-cpu-usage-ms` _UINT_ - set an upper limit on the milliseconds of cpu usage budget, for the execution of the transaction (defaults to 0 which means no limit)
+- `--max-cpu-usage-ms` _UINT_ - set an upper limit on the milliseconds of CPU usage budget, for the execution of the transaction (defaults to 0 which means no limit)
 - `--max-net-usage` _UINT_ - set an upper limit on the net usage budget, in bytes, for the transaction (defaults to 0 which means no limit)
 - `--delay-sec` _UINT_ - set the delay_sec seconds, defaults to 0s

 ## Example

 Transfer 1000 SYS from **inita** to **tester**

 ```sh
 clio transfer inita tester 1000
 ```

 The response should look similar to the one below:

 ```json